-#MuteRKelly Gathers Momentum
+#MuteRKelly Co-Founder On The Moment, Her Movement And Its Momentum

 Time's Up — an organization of celebrities and volunteer lawyers brought together by #MeToo activists — released a statement on Monday calling out Apple, Spotify, RCA and other companies for their financial ties to R. Kelly.

 Organizers associated with #MeToo, Time's Up and #MuteRKelly are hoping that the moment will lead to lasting change.
-NPR's Lulu Garcia-Navarro spoke with Oronike Odeleye, co-founder of #MuteRKelly, about the movement and what she hopes to accomplish.
+NPR's Lulu Garcia-Navarro spoke with Oronike Odeleye, co-founder of #MuteRKelly, about the movement and what she hopes it will accomplish.

 Interview Highlights